cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 #### Investminting rules

-The following rules apply in investminting:
+The following rules apply {~~in~>to~~} investminting:

 1. The period chosen for investminting H tokens has a proportionate effect on the amount of Ampere and Volt tokens received.
-2. The amount of H tokens investminted has a proportionate effect on the amount of Amperes and Volt tokens received.
+2. The amount of H tokens investminted has a proportionate effect on the amount of Ampere and Volt tokens received.
-3. H, A, and Volt tokens become liquid after the investminting period has ended.
+3. H, Ampere, and Volt tokens become liquid after the investminting period has ended.
-4. Before the tokens are unlocked, they perform their resource function for the account - Amperes increase links' rank (their place in the search result), Volts may be used for producing cyberlinks.
+4. Before the tokens are unlocked{++/unfrozen++}, they perform their resource {~~function~>functions~~} for the account - Amperes increase links' rank (their place in the search result), Volts may be used for producing cyberlinks.
 5. Maximum investminting period (`investmint_max_period`) is limited.
 However, it increases every 547 days (`horizon_period_init`).
 6. The amount of Amperes and Volts available for investminting per time unit is determined by the following parameters `ampere_mint_rate` and `volt_mint_rate`.
 These parameters' values are halved every 18 months to align with Moors law(~547 days). (`ampere_base_halving_period`, `volt_base_halving_period`).
 At the beginning of the network's lifecycle, one can investmint more Amperes and Volts than later.